without Internet Explorer,

 in 1280 x 960 resolution

-I think I just may have finally found it: the dumbest slam death metal album to ever exist.
+I think I just might have finally found it: the dumbest slam death metal album to ever exist.
 Yeah, there's Artery Eruption to take into account, but at the very least this album serves as a suitable rival to stuff like Gouging Out Eyes of Mutilated Infants.
 That Culinary Buffet of Hacked Innards just so happens to be Japanese (and is accordingly really, really good) is just icing on top of the cake.

 There's honestly nothing particularly unique about Rest in Gore's actual music, it's just executed really, really solidly all-around.
 While I'm not exactly sure I'd say there's a hard-set regional scene for brutal death metal in Japan, the slam bands I've heard from there have all been distinctly upbeat and danceable - Jenovavirus are arguably one of the most famous examples, and probably execute the concept the best, but this album isn't any exception.
 The slams are ridiculously stupid and simple, typically devoid of pinch harmonics or any other sort of flair, but they're pretty high-tempo and are loaded with a heaping helping of groove that's far above the average for BDM.
 Rest in Gore aren't exactly what I'd call a slam-focused band, though, as they also use a lot of catchy mid-paced blast beats and gravity blasts which are just as potent at bringin' the $ickness or whatever.
 The music flows exceptionally well, and while not all of the actual slams are particularly memorable (I mostly only remember the slams as rhythms instead of melodies), they're fun as fuck while they're playing.